Nicolas Escudé

 Escudé is best remembered for the vital role he played in the 2001 Davis Cup final against Australia on the grass-courts of Melbourne.
 Escudé beat the recently crowned World No. 1, Lleyton Hewitt in the first rubber with a win in five sets, repeating what he did to Hewitt earlier that year in the fourth round of Wimbledon.
 Two days later, Escudé won the decisive fifth rubber for France against Wayne Arthurs in four sets.

 The right-hander reached his highest individual ranking on the ATP Tour on 26 June 2000, when he became World No. 17.
 He's a natural left-hander who was trained since a child to play right-handed but does everything else lefty.
 His brother Julien Escudé is a professional football player.

 Escudé teamed up with Roger Federer in the men's doubles at the French Open in 2000.
 However they were knocked out by Sébastien Lareau and Daniel Nestor.

 In 2006, he announced his immediate retirement from the sport due to a persistent shoulder injury that had been keeping him out of the professional tennis circuit for the past 22 months.

-Escudé was the captain of the France Fed Cup team from 2009 to 2012 and is now the co-coach of Nicolas Mahut since the 2013 season with Thierry Ascione and since 2014 of Jo-Wilfried Tsonga.
+Escudé was the captain of the France Fed Cup team from 2009 to 2012.
+He was also the co-coach of Nicolas Mahut for the 2013 season with Thierry Ascione and from 2013 to 2015 of Jo-Wilfried Tsonga.

+He is currently the technical director of the French tennis federation.